Samsung/tizen-docs/docs/application/dotnet/guides/exchange-data-between-apps/data-control.md

 ![Exporting data control](./media/data_control_exporting_datacontrol_cs.png)

-To help other applications to use the exported data controls, the data model must be open to the public.
+To help other applications use the exported data controls, the data model must be open to the public.
 The data model consists of the following data:

 -   Provider ID
     -   It is used for identifying the data control provider.